donovanglover/donovan.is/content/blog/rewriting-go-thumbnailer-in-rust.md

 }
 ```

-There was only one problem: the code panicked.
+There was only one problem: the code panicked at runtime.

 ### Panics, Panics Everywhere